erlzhang/blog-en/index.md

 <p align="center"><img src="/img/avatar.jpg" width="100" height="100" style="border-radius: 50%; margin-bottom: 30px;" /></p>

-Hello, I'm Sharon Zhang~
+😃 Hello, I'm Sharon Zhang~

 I'm a full-stack web developer lived in Jilin, China, working with `Juby` and `JavaScript`.
+Learn more from my [Resume](/resume).

- I’m passionate about programming, design, user experience.
+I’m passionate about programming, design and user experience.
 I like building minimal websites using static site generators.

-This blog is built with [Jekyll](https://jekyllrb.com/) and hosted on [Netlify](https://www.netlify.com/).
-The theme I currently use is [Persephone](https://github.com/erlzhang/jekyll-theme-persephone)
+I have made several minimal WordPress themes, Jekyll themes and Jekyll plugins.
+You can find them from my [Github](https://erlzhang.github.com/erlzhang).

-I'm sorry for my poor English speaking and writing, but I'm working hard to improve that. *Thanks to [Grammarly](https://grammarly.com).*

-I'm happy to make friends with you.
+I'm sorry for my poor English speaking and writing, but I'm working hard to improve that.
+I'd be happy to make friends with you if you don't mind that.

 I like writing.
-If you happened to be familiar with Chinese, you can find more articles and novels [here](https://erl.im).
+If you happen to be familiar with Chinese, you can find more articles and novels from [my Chinese blog](https://erl.im).

 <script>
   if (window.netlifyIdentity) {